Skip to content

 Does Insurance Cover Chiropractic Care?

-Medicare Part B covers manual manipulation of the spine by a licensed chiropractor to correct a subluxation (demonstrated by X-ray or physical exam).
-Only the manipulation itself is covered — routine X-rays, physical exams, and any other services or tests ordered by a chiropractor are not covered.
-There is no NCD; coverage is defined in the Medicare Benefit Policy Manual.
+Medicare Part B covers manual manipulation of the spine by a licensed chiropractor (DC) to correct a subluxation.
+Only the manipulation itself is covered — X-rays, physical exams, and other services ordered by a chiropractor are NOT covered by Medicare.

 Coverage Conditions